Atmosic/connectedhomeip/examples/temperature-measurement-app/atmosic/README.md

 | [ATMEVK-3425](https://atmosic.com/support_developer_kits/)                                | `ATMEVK-3425-PQK-2`        | <details><summary>ATMEVK-3425</summary></details>                                                                                                |
 | [ATMEVK-3430e](https://atmosic.com/support_developer_kits/)                               | `ATMEVK-3430e-WQN-2`       | <details><summary>ATMEVK-3430e</summary></details>                                                                                               |

-For all EVKs, JP25 and JP27 need to be installed in order to enable the buttons and the LEDs.
+For all EVKs, JP25 and JP27 need to be installed in order to enable the onboard temp/humidity sensor, the buttons, and the LEDs.

 <hr>